Factbox: Countries resume use of AstraZeneca vaccine, while some lose confidence

-U.N. agency WHO, which has urged inoculations continue, said on Friday that more than 20 million doses of the vaccine had been given to Europeans, with over 27 million doses of Covishield, the vaccine by AstraZeneca partner Serum Institute, administered in India.
+U.N. agency WHO, which has urged inoculations continue, said on Friday that more than 20 million doses of the vaccine had been given to Europeans, with over 27 million doses of Covishield administered in India.

 ** Below is a list of countries and regions to resume or start using the vaccine after the investigations, in alphabetical order: